In 2017 @ease was created by Prof. Dr.

 There is also always an @ease psychiatrist available in case of emergency situations.

-But everything is done with the consent of the young person!
+Everything is done with the consent of the youngster!

 Youngsters can currently visit different locations.
 Besides the conversations at the physical location, @ease also has a chat service, so that youngsters can find a listening ‘ear’ online too.